-For one day or one week, begin, end and sprinkle through your day, this short prayer, “Everything on earth is filled with sacred presence.”
+For one day or one week, begin, end and sprinkle through your day, this short mantra by Mary Lou Kownacki, “Everything on earth is filled with sacred presence., let us bow down and worship.”
 In doing so, do the words change how you look at others, at the earth and its resources, at the things you own and use every day?
 Does it help you understand what Bede is trying to tell the Western world?
 Explain.

 Please share your reflections with us here.